Johnson County Court Records

 Are Court Records Public in Johnson County?

-Texas maintains a strong legal presumption in favor of public access to government records, including court files.
-Two primary legal frameworks govern access to Johnson County court records.
+Texas has a strong presumption in favor of public access to government records, including court files.
+Two main legal frameworks govern access to Johnson County court records.

 Texas Public Information Act

-The Texas Public Information Act, codified at Government Code Chapter 552, establishes the right of any person to request and inspect public records held by governmental bodies.
-Court clerks are subject to this statute, and requesters are not required to explain their purpose for seeking records.
-When a governmental body believes a record may be exempt from disclosure, it must seek a ruling from the Texas Attorney General’s Office rather than simply refusing the request.
+The Texas Public Information Act, codified at Government Code Chapter 552, gives any person the right to request and inspect public records held by governmental bodies.
+Court clerks are subject to this law, and you don't need to explain your reason for requesting records.
+If a governmental body believes a record may be exempt from disclosure, it must seek a ruling from the Texas Attorney General's Office rather than simply refusing your request.

 Court Rules and Confidentiality

-Texas Rule of Civil Procedure 76a governs the sealing of court records.
-Under this rule, court records are presumed open, and a party seeking to seal a record must demonstrate a specific, serious, and substantial interest that outweighs the public’s right of access.
-A hearing is required before records can be sealed, and any order to seal must be narrowly tailored.
+Texas Rule of Civil Procedure 76a sets out how court records can be sealed.
+Court records are presumed open under this rule, and anyone seeking to seal a record must show a specific, serious, and substantial interest that outweighs the public's right of access.
+A hearing is required before any sealing order can issue, and the order must be as narrow as possible.

 Certain categories of records are restricted by statute or court rule regardless of any sealing motion: